m0o0scar/youtube-summary/README.md

-# YouTube Summary
+# Chat over YouTube videos

 ![](docs/screenshot.jpeg)

 ## Overview

-YouTube Summary is a web application that allows users to generate summaries of YouTube videos.
+This is a web application that allows users to generate summaries of YouTube videos.
 The application leverages YouTube's API to fetch video details, captions, and comments, and uses OpenAI's GPT-4 model to generate concise summaries.
 Users can also interact with the application through a chat interface to ask questions about the video content.

 ## Main Features